OwaisUghratdar/SlackApp/README.md

 # Slack Clone Web-App

-A Slack clone created using React and firebase
+A Slack clone created using React, Redux and firebase

-Functionality
+Functionality:

-Features
+Features: